-However, in 2020, the Association for the Conservation of Threatened Parrots announced that it was funding the reintroduction of 52 Spix’s macaws into the wild.
-The group said that the birds would be released in 2021 after they were allowed some time to adapt to their new surroundings.
-Unfortunately, the release was marred in controversy, with the group’s founder, Martin Guth, having previously come under fire for running a private collection of threatened birds.
+In 2020, the Association for the Conservation of Threatened Parrots announced its funding for reintroducing 52 Spix’s Macaws into the wild.
+The birds would be released in 2021 after they were allowed some time to adapt to their new surroundings.

 However, the release failed due to controversy with the group’s founder, Martin Guth.
 People didn’t like that he was running a private collection of threatened birds and claimed his efforts were pushing the birds closer to extinction.

 Now, the Blue Macaw once again tries its wings in the wild.
 Eight birds were released in June 2022, and 12 more birds are scheduled for release in December 2022.
 These birds were voted most likely to succeed after parrot school.

 These birds won’t have older Macaws to learn from like their ancestors.
 They’ll have to do the best they can in uncharted territory.